villette0/M13C-E-commerce_Back_End/README.md

 This is the back end for an e-commerce site.
 A working Express.js API is configured to use Sequelize to interact with a MySQL database.
 The user first creates the mysql database by logging into mysql and running "source db/schema.sql" and then seeding the data by running "npm run seed".
 To then run the application the user runs "npm start" and is able to use a program like Insomnia to get all categories/products/tags, get one item by id, post one creation, update one item, or delete one item from the database using the routes.

 ## Challenge Description
+The challenge required creating models for the e-commerce database including categories, products and tags.
+Each of these models required certain information for the mysql table, for example, the products model required the product name, price, number in stock, and category.
+The challenge also required creating api routes to get, update (put), create (post), and delete information from each in the database using Insomnia.

 ## User Story